 - The vitamin may interfere with the absorption and effectiveness of some antibiotics.

-Food rich in vitamin B6: Brewer’s yeast is the best source of B6 and meat including beef (liver), tuna, salmon, chicken, egg, and more.
+The food high in vitamin B6: Brewer’s yeast is the best source of B6 and meat including beef (liver), tuna, salmon, chicken, egg, and more.
 Vegetables rich in B6 are potatoes, corn, spinach, rice (white), banana, watermelon, and more.
-The need for B6 increases with an increased protein intake.
+The need for B6 increases with increased protein intake.
 For example, if we consume 100 grams of protein daily, the amount of vitamin B6 intake should be 2 mg.

 Physiological functions of vitamin B6: It participates in the production of antibodies (a deficiency can cause skin problems) and in the synthesis of elastin and degradation of glycogen.